ManifestoOperator playbook

 The enterprise ERPs.
 NetSuite, SAP Business One, Acumatica, Microsoft Dynamics.
 They are built for companies fifty times your size.
 The implementation alone is a six-month project and a $50,000 check.
 The interface assumes you have a controller and a systems analyst.
 You have neither.
 You closed the demo tab in eight minutes.

 The Shopify apps.
 Stocky, Inflow, Sortly.
 They count things.
 They make pretty inventory reports.
-They do not actually send a purchase order to your supplier, watch the reply, update the status, reconcile the invoice, and post the bill to QuickBooks.
+They do not actually send a purchase order to your supplier, watch the reply, create reviewable order updates, reconcile receiving, and stage the bill for QuickBooks.
 They are inventory databases pretending to be procurement systems.
 You were back in your spreadsheet within a month.

 The procurement-only tools.
 Procurify, Tradogram, Precoro.
 They build a nice PO.
 They do not know what you have on hand or how fast you are selling.
 So they cannot tell you what to order.
 So you are still doing the hard part — the deciding — in your head, before you open the tool.